iamrdk21/Website1/_posts/2020-07-23-twitter-hacked-hackers-breached-36-accounts-us-elections-threat.md

 According to the official statement from **Twitter**, the hack that breached the accounts of some of its most high-profile users targeted 130 people.
 Also, the hackers were able to reset the passwords of atleast 45 of those accounts.
 In a <a href="https://blog.twitter.com/en_us/topics/company/2020/an-update-on-our-security-incident.html">blog post</a> on Saturday, *Twitter* said that for up to eight of these accounts the attackers also accessed the account's information usign the "*Your Twitter Data*" tool.
 Twitter is trying to contact the owners of these accounts, and also, none of these accounts were verified.

-In the same blog post, Twitter said:
+In the same blog post, Twitter said:<br>
 *We're embarrassed, we're disappointed, and more than anything, we're sorry.
 We know that we must work to regain your trust, and we will support all efforts to bring the perpetrators to justice*

 This incident highlighted a major defect with a service that millions of people have come to rely on.